-6. Choose the right airplane seats with a toddler.

-We strongly recommend you choose seats away from the toilets or areas like the bulkhead, where people congregate when they are tired of sitting.
-They’ll be talking loudly and your toddler will be distracted.

-Later text - 6.
-Choose the right airplane seats with a toddler.
+6. Book the right airplane seats with a toddler.

 We strongly recommend you choose seats away from the toilets or areas like the bulkhead, where people congregate when they are tired of sitting.
 They’ll be talking loudly and your toddler will be distracted.